Master in Nursing by Research

 4. Students are evaluated based on lesson planning, classroom management, teaching methods, and interaction with students, with feedback from both mentors and university supervisors considered.

-To prepare for your practicum in the Master of Nursing (Public Health) program at LUC, follow these steps:
+To prepare for your practicum in the Master in Nursing (By Research) program at (LUC), follow these steps:

 1. Review Course Material